ConsensusGroup/Haystack/README.md

 * Mobile release: To allow for the non technical people to get complete privacy, a mobile version of the protocol should be developed so that no central entity is responsible for key issueance.

 ## Donations and Contributions
-If you life this project and what it stands for do consider donating to the project:
+If you like this project and what it stands for do consider donating to the project:

 IOTA: **NXFDNQHYMKKVGWXNHBBLXENHPJKDSGZUOVIMBUYPNTLDO9GDLFWZTBSTJUYV9IWKFIFJMWSKDQURPHMUDECFYBDIAA**